 As noted above, the whole file is important.
 We wish to help students who need to improve deficiencies in their education (e.g. low GPA) or who have not had the opportunity to carry out extensive biomedical research while an undergraduate.
 Nevertheless, our admitted PREP Scholars need to be close to being competitive for graduate school.
 Thus, it is unlikely that we would consider someone with a GPA lower than 2.7 but we may if the research experience is extensive and there are extenuating circumstances such as being financially self-supporting while an undergraduate.
 We have applicants who have worked a 40 hour week while carrying a heavy undergraduate course load and we take this into consideration if they have a low GPA.

-No. NIH-funded PREPs were set-up to encourage minority and other under-represented students to enter the biomedical research workforce and not to help them enter medical school.
-However, people wishing to obtain an M.D./Ph.D. degree are eligible to participate in UofSC PREP.
-Many schools offer a post-baccalaureate certificate for people wishing to enter medical school, but whose credentials need improvement.
-Some of these are research-oriented.
-There is such a program at UofSC but it is not research-oriented.
-Further details may be found here.
+No. NIH-funded PREPs were set up to encourage minority and other underrepresented students to enter the biomedical research workforce and not to help them enter medical school.
+However, people wishing to obtain an M.D./Ph.D. degree are eligible to participate in USC PREP.

 Since NIH-funded PREPs are one year, there is not much time for rotations.
 Therefore, we hope that a mentor can be settled before you arrive.
 You are welcome to contact any of the mentors on the list on this website or others who may not yet be on the list.
 If you are interested in the laboratory of a mentor not on the list, it is advisable to first discuss this with the PREP directors.
-You do not have to have a mentor before you arrive in Columbia but the co-directors will discuss potential mentors with you before you arrive.
+If you do not have a mentor before you arrive in Columbia, the directors will discuss potential mentors with you after you join USC PREP.

-Since our program is funded by the NIH in order to increase the number of under-represented minorities in biomedical research careers, we have to abide by the NHI-definition of under-represented minorities:
+Since our program is funded by the NIH in order to increase the number of under-represented communities in biomedical research careers, we have to abide by the NIH-definition of under-represented communities:

 Pacific Islanders and Inuits